gl-inet/docs-astrowarp/docs/quick_start/index.md

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/4.png){class="glboxshadow"}

-Note: Every router in the network must be signed in to the glinet account.
+Note: Every router in the network must be logged in to the glinet account.

 ### Connect device to the router

-If you are configuring for the first time, we recommend that you connect the device to the LAN port or WIFI of the router, which is applicable to all scenarios.
+If you are configuring the router for the first time, we recommend connecting your device to its LAN port or Wi-Fi, which is suitable for most scenarios.

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/router_1.jpg){class="glboxshadow"}

-In many cases, our device is already in the existing network.
-At this time, we just need to add the router to the existing network.
+If your device is already in the existing network, you just need to add the router to the existing network.
 (Notice: Only applies to the case where the device is only used as the accessed end or the router is used as the exit node)

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/router_2.jpg){class="glboxshadow"}